fieldstrength/probability/README.md

 Step n = Transition (Monty n) (Monty (S n))
 ```

-So we'll be using dependent types to enforce one important property of our functions but this does not mean we need to write them out in detail repeatedly.
+So we'll be using dependent types to enforce an important property of our functions, but this does not mean we need to write them out in detail repeatedly.

 The beginning of the game is modeled as a flat distribution over doors representing the prize location.
-They're placed in a vector to match our game state type outlined above.
+They're placed in a vector to match our game state type defined above.

 ```idris
 placePrize : Prob (Monty 1)